lirumadev/Cross-DAO-Vote/README.md

 Proposer can specify multiple DAO contracts that can perform voting for the particular proposal.
 This list of DAO contract addresses merkle tree will be computed off-chain and will be saved on-chain as hashed merkle root.
 Voter must hold any token of the allowed DAO contract addresses.
-Each proposal creation and casted vote will transfer the specified token ID to a custodial account contract.
+Each proposal creation and casted vote will transfer one(1) token of the specified token ID to a custodial account contract.

 # Custodial contract
 Account.sol contract hold tokens that has been used after proposal creation or vote casted.